webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svgGrandTour_eyeball_eyelid_both.png|200px]]

-It becomes useful here to ''group'' the two graphic elements, wrapping a '''g''' tag around them to consolidate a larger semantic ''eye'' object.
+It becomes useful here to ''group'' the two graphic elements, wrapping a [[svg/elements/g|'''g''']] tag around them to consolidate a larger semantic ''eye'' object.
 You can reference the grouped object, and you will see below, move or otherwise transform it as a unit.

 ==The eyelashes==